MCMi460/NSO-RPC/README.md

 ```

 <h2 id = 'understanding'>Understanding</h2>

+### Warning: This comprehension guide is outdated as of commit d85286d

 This is going to be a detailed explanation on everything that I do here and exactly what is going on.
 If you're into that sort of stuff, keep reading.
 If not, feel free to skim and get a general idea of the procedures.
 I'm going to be explaining my [cli.py][cli] as it isn't as complicated as the [GUI (app.py)](/client/app.py).